How to Fix a Lithium Battery That Won’t Charge: A Comprehensive Troubleshooting Guide

 Corrosion or dirt on the battery terminals can disrupt the flow of electricity, causing your lithium-ion battery to not charge properly.
 This is a common issue and can often be solved by cleaning the contacts.

-How to Fix a Lithium Battery That Won’t Charge
+How to Fix a Lithium Battery That Won’t Charge—Step-by-step Troubleshooting

 Now that you know the possible causes, follow these steps to safely troubleshoot your battery not charging issue.